lvalovits/ISVG-IM-Automation-Powershell/README.md

 ![Visual Studio Marketplace Version (including pre-releases)](https://img.shields.io/visual-studio-marketplace/v/ms-vscode.powershell?logo=visualstudiocode)
 ![GitHub](https://img.shields.io/github/license/lvalovits/ISVG-IM-Powershell)

+## First things first - Why powershell?
+The idea was to create something that requires no additional installations to run on any server.
+A scripting language was the only option.
+Could it have been Java?
+Maybe.
+But at this point, PowerShell surprised me more than expected and I want to continue exploring this path.

+**Free Software, Hell Yeah!**

 ## References:
  * philipp1184:	for his great work understanding the namespaces on New-WebServiceProxy with <Copy-ISIMObjectNamespace> and <Convert-2WSAttr> functions.
 Link to public repo: https://github.com/philipp1184/isim-powershell
 * cazdlt:			pyisim project was a reference for much of the structure of this project.
 Link to public repo: https://github.com/cazdlt/pyisim